Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Applications of R-QIM in Static DNN Watermarking

 \textbf{Extract} (Algorithm \ref{Alg.
-Verify}) realizes watermark extraction from the watermarked model $\mathbf{W}_{wtm}$ produced by \textbf{Mark}.
-With the aid of watermark information $\mathbf{w\_info}$ and secret key $\mathbf{sk}$ kept by the owner, an estimated $\hat{\mathbf{d}}$ is created by employing Eq. (\ref{Eq.
-QY-RW extracting}) as $\mathrm{Ext}(\cdot)$ after the same selecting process as \textbf{Mark}.
-Then, guided by watermark information in code book, \textbf{Extract} outputs an estimated watermark $\hat{\mathbf{m}}$ from $\hat{\mathbf{d}}$.
-Significantly, since watermark extraction need the assistance of secret key $\mathbf{sk}$ rather than $\alpha$ related to the security of DNN model recovering, \textbf{Extract} should be implemented by the DNN model owner or a trustworthy third-party institution while ensuring the nondisclosure of scaling factor $\alpha$.
+Verify}) performs the watermark extraction from the watermarked model $\mathbf{W}_{wtm}$ generated by \textbf{Mark}.
+With the assistance of the watermark information $\mathbf{w\_info}$ and the secret key $\mathbf{sk}$ held by the owner, an estimated sequence $\hat{\mathbf{d}}$ is created using the R-QIM extraction equation (\ref{Eq.
+QY-RW extracting}) via the $\mathrm{Ext}(\cdot)$ function, following the same selection process as in \textbf{Mark}.
+Then, utilizing the watermark information in the codebook, \textbf{Extract} outputs an estimated watermark $\hat{\mathbf{m}}$ derived from $\hat{\mathbf{d}}$.
+Notably, since watermark extraction requires the assistance of the secret key $\mathbf{sk}$ rather than the scaling

+factor $\alpha$, which relates to the security of DNN model recovery, \textbf{Extract} should be performed by the DNN model owner or a trusted third-party institution, ensuring the non-disclosure of the scaling factor $\alpha$.

 \textbf{Restore} (Algorithm \ref{Alg.
-Restore}) takes the watermarked model $\mathbf{W}_{wtm}$ as input to recover it into its original type, in which the watermark information $\mathbf{w\_info}$, secret key $\mathbf{sk}$ and scaling factor $\alpha$ act as the side information to aid the recovering process.
-After the same selecting process as \textbf{Mark}, each sample $y_i$ is recovered to $s_i$ one by one by employing Eq. (\ref{Eq.
-QY-RW recovering}) as $\mathrm{Rec}(\cdot)$.
-Since correct restoration is related to noise term $n$, we can judge the tampering of watermarked model under noiseless channel or known noisy channel, which makes reversible watermarking to protect the integrity of watermarked model.
-Meanwhile, since the watermark contained in watermarked DNN model no more exists in restored model after \textbf{Restore}, we can evaluate the enforcement of recovering process by verifying the existence of watermark in a DNN model.
+Restore}) takes the watermarked model $\mathbf{W}_{wtm}$ as input and restores it to its original form using the watermark information $\mathbf{w\_info}$, the secret key $\mathbf{sk}$, and the scaling factor $\alpha$ as side information.
+After the same selection process as \textbf{Mark}, each sample $y_i$ is recovered to $s_i$ one by one using the R-QIM recovery equation (\ref{Eq.
+QY-RW recovering}) via the $\mathrm{Rec}(\cdot)$ function.
+Since the correct restoration relies on the noise term $n$, we can detect tampering in the watermarked model under a noiseless channel or a known noisy channel, making the watermarking process reversible for protecting the integrity of the watermarked model.
+Furthermore, as the restored model no longer contains the watermark, the effectiveness of the restoration process can be evaluated by verifying the absence of the watermark in the DNN model.

-\subsection{Integrity protection}
+\subsection{Integrity Protection}

+To enable reversibility in DNN watermarks, Guan et al. \cite{Guan_2020} introduced the concept of integrity protection for DNN models.
+They proposed a scheme that verifies whether a DNN model has been tampered with by comparing the bit differences in weights between the restored and original models.
+Building on this idea, we present an integrity protection scheme that employs R-QIM \cite{Guan_2020}, as depicted in Figure \ref{Fig. Process} (a).